 The need for competition

-To evaluate the effect of competition on the simulation, I ran two almost equal simulations for 20000 generations.
+To evaluate the effect of competition on the simulation, two almost equal simulations for 20000 generations were created.
 The only difference was the density threshold; in one simulation, the density threshold was so low that plants could never really overlap, ruling out competition for sunlight and space.
-The result surprised me.
+The result was interesting.

 Figure 7 shows the end result of the simulations.
 The one on top had a normal density threshold, while the one on the bottom had a very low one.
 While more complex plants emerged in the normal simulation, the one without competition had nothing interesting in it.
 From generation 1500 and onwards, the plants did not change.
 Their Lindenmayer systems did slowly change through mutation, but they did not add any complexity.
 This experiment shows that complex plants do not evolve without competition.
 After all, there is no need to compete without neighbors.
 A very small plant consisting of nothing more than one leaf (like to the ones in figure 7) is very efficient in this setting.

 An interesting property of this competition driven simulation method is that it does not converge, while many commonly used evolutionary algorithms do.
 Because plants always compete, a stable optimum is never reached.
 Instead of just competing against a fitness function and settling at some optimum after a while, plants keep competing against each other.
 The population keeps changing indefinitely.